 A. Reagents and Equipment

 - 1% Agarose in electrophoresis buffer.
 Fully dissolve the agarose by boiling for 2-3 min.
-This can be most conveniently done in a microwave oven.
-Care!
-When this boils, it can become very frothy and flow out the top of the flask.
-Ensure you have a small volume in a large flask, e.g., 50 mL in a 250 mL flask.
-When the agarose has dissolved, place the flask in a 55 oC water bath (see Note 3).
+When the agarose has dissolved, place the flask in a 55°C water bath (see Note).
 Use agarose that has low electroendosmosis.
+Note: When this boils, it can become very frothy and flow out the top of the flask.
+Ensure you have a small volume in a large flask, e.g. 50 mL in a 250 mL flask

-- Electrode wicks: These can be six thicknesses of filter paper, cut exactly to the width of the glass plate and soaked in electrophoresis buffer (see Note 5).
+- Electrode wicks: These can be six thicknesses of filter paper, cut exactly to the width of the glass plate and soaked in electrophoresis buffer (see Notes).